 - Softer woody, perennial herbs, such as germander, marjoram, oregano, and winter savory, can be cut back by 1/2, to get rid of old foliage that may not have been harvested the year before and to spur new growth.

-- Lavender plants may need special treatment, if you are growing them in the flower garden for their ornamental appeal.
+- Lavender plants may need special treatment if you are growing them in the flower garden for their ornamental appeal.
 You don't want to simply lop them off across the top or you will get an unnatural looking lavender plant.
-Here are more detailed instructions for when and how to prune your lavender plants, to keep them fragrant, attractive, and to help them better survive less than ideal winters.
+Learn how to prune your lavender plants, to keep them fragrant, attractive, and to help them better survive less than ideal winters.